Burning Man 2024

 The philosophy of the Bad Hatter reflects that of Burning Man presenting a shocking experience that can be both challenging and rewarding to participants that make it through the electric impulses and surprises.
 The piece reflects the theme Curiouser and Curiouser, drawing inspiration from the whimsical, unpredictable world of Alice in Wonderland.
 This art symbolizes the endless possibilities that emerge from playful, open-minded engagement with the world, acting as a tribute to the childlike wonder within everyone.
 It encourages participants to embrace the unexpected and have their laughter and screams get sequenced into a sonic symphony on the playa.

 “Black!
-Asé 2.0” by Erin Douglas
+Asé the shop by Erin Douglas

 Childhood Odyssey by Cecilia Flores